EnergyEconomyDecoupling/PFUAggPipeline/.github/CONTRIBUTING.md

 ### Code style

-* New code should be written in a style that matches the rest of the code in `PFUAggDatabase`.
+* New code should be written in a style that matches the rest of the code in `PFUAggPipeline`.
 * We use [roxygen2](https://cran.r-project.org/package=roxygen2),
   with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html),
   for documentation.